Skip to main content

 3. Applicant corrects plans

-4. LADBS verifies corrections, and issues permit
+4. LADBS verifies cor

 Yes, unless the work is performed by a contractor that holds a valid Certificate of Registration from LADBS as a Certified Licensed Contractor (CLC).